top of page

 1. A Fear That's Real to Kids

 The fear has to be theirs — something that genuinely registers as scary from a child's perspective.
 Dentist visits, dark rooms, making new friends, trying unfamiliar foods.
-Not watered-down or minimized.
-Kids can tell when a book is pretending the fear is small.
+It shouldn't be watered-down or minimized.
+Kids can tell when a book pretends the fear is small.

 2. A Character Who Struggles